-Each student will participate in Specials classes in Elementary grades (K-54) consisting of Physical Education (PE)/Wellness, Music, and Art.
-Middle school students are also able to take additional electives that change each semester and are courses in STEM, Humanities, PE/Wellness, and World Langauge.
+Each student will participate in Specials classes in Elementary grades (K-5) consisting of Physical Education (PE)/Wellness, Theater, Music, and Art.
+Middle school students are also able to take additional electives that change each semester and are courses in STEM, Yearbook, Theater/Art, PE/Wellness, World Language, and much more.
 Please speak to the office if you have other questions.